andrewbrg/rulepilot/README.md

 result = RulePilot.evaluate(rule, criteria);
 ```

-**Important** When using granular rules, the order of rules matters.
-The first rule which is met will be the one which
+**Important** When using granular rules, the order of conditions in the rule matters!

-is used to calculate the discount.
+The first condition in the rule which is met will be the one which is used to calculate the discount.

-#### Condition Types

-There are three (3) types of conditions which can be used in a rule:

- - `all` - All conditions must be met
- - `any` - Any condition must be met
- - `none` - No conditions must be met

-Each and all of these condition types can be mixed and matched or nested to create complex rules.

 #### Defaulting A Rule Result